Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Application

 \subsection{Graphical modeling}

 The flight graph $G_{\text{flight}}$ is based on domain knowledge and is certainly a good first candidate for statistical modeling.
 It is however not necessarily the best graph in terms of conditional independence properties.
-We therefore also consider extremal graph structures estimated in a data-driven way.
-In order to evaluate the fitted models out-of-sample, all rows containing missing values were removed, and the data set was split into a training set with $\valNDaysEst{}$ observations (\valDateEstStart{} to \valDateEstEnd{}) used for estimation, and a validation set with $\valNDaysVal{}$ observations (\valDateValStart{} to \valDateValEnd{}) used for selection of tuning parameters and model comparisons.
-As a base estimator, we use in the following the empirical extremal variogram $\widehat \Gamma$ computed at probability threshold $p=\valUsedP$ on the training data set.
+We therefore also consider extremal graph structures estimated from data.
+To evaluate the fitted models out-of-sample, all rows with missing values were removed, and the data was split into a training set with $\valNDaysEst{}$ observations (\valDateEstStart{} to \valDateEstEnd{}) for estimation, and a validation set with $\valNDaysVal{}$ observations (\valDateValStart{} to \valDateValEnd{}) for selection of tuning parameters and model comparisons.
+As a base estimator, we use the empirical extremal variogram $\widehat \Gamma$ computed at probability threshold $p=\valUsedP$ on the training data.

 The first, sparse graph is obtained as the minimum spanning tree with weight matrix~$\widehat \Gamma$ as proposed in \cite{engelke2020a}; this tree is denoted by $\widehat T$ and is shown in the center of \cref{fig:applicationGraphs}.
 Alternatively, the empirical extremal correlation $\widehat \chi$ as weight matrix can also recover an underlying tree~\citep{engelke2020a, hu2022}.